The molasses flood covered one of the densest commercial sections of Boston, with a busy port and a railway terminal.

 In the aftermath, local residents filed a class-action suit against the company, Purity Distilling Company.
 Purity claimed anarchists blew up the tank, but investigators found it was poorly constructed and never tested for safety.
 When filled, it leaked molasses.
 So the company painted it brown to hide the leaks.
 Neighborhood children brought pails to the tank and filled them with leaking molasses.

 What Caused the Molasses Flood?

 Nearly 100 years later, a new study found the cause of the molasses disaster: steel too thin and brittle to withstand the pressure of 2.3 million gallons of molasses.
 Ronald Mayville, a structural and metallurgical engineer, wrote in Civil and Structural Engineer Magazine that the steel was 50 percent too thin.
 Engineers should have known that in 1919, he wrote.

 For many years, North End residents said they smelled molasses on hot summer days.

 And in 2016, Harvard University scientists concluded the molasses disaster would have killed fewer people had it happened in the summer.
 They figured the winter air cooled and then thickened the goo, making it harder to rescue victims.

 With thanks to Dark Tide: The Great Boston Molasses Flood of 2019 by Stephen Puleo.
-This story about the Boston molasses disaster was updated in 2019.
+This story about the Boston molasses flood was updated in 2020.